exiang/open_hub_wiki/Common-Building-Block.md

 These data can be sync thru module like `Eventbrite` and `Bizzabo`.
 It can also be manually bulk loaded using spreadsheet. (todo: attach link of the spreadsheet template here).

 ### Event Organization
 Event Organization keep track of companies/organizations who participated in an event.
-For examples, an event would be organised by `MaGIC` and `Ministry of Technology`, sponsored by `Google` and `Facebook`, with judges came from `Microsoft` and `Intel`.
+For examples, an event would be organised by `MaGIC` and `Ministry of Technology`, sponsored by `Google` and `Facebook`, with judges came from `Multimedia University` and `Startup Mamak`.